-- The bronze statue, a monument to Everard t’Serclaes, Hulien Dillens, of a dying man lying in front of three reliefs: the liberation of Brussels, the entry of Jeanne and Wenceslas, and the destruction of the Gaesbeek castle was made to honor him for liberating Brussels in the 1400’s.
-It is believed touching Everd t’Serclaes’ right hand will bring good luck and running a hand from head to feet will bring a year of happiness.
+- The bronze statue, a monument to Everard t’Serclaes, Julien Dillens, is of a dying man lying in front of three reliefs: the liberation of Brussels, the entry of Jeanne and Wenceslas, and the destruction of the Gaasbeek castle.
+It was made to honor him for liberating Brussels in the 1400’s.
+It is believed touching Everard t’Serclaes’ right hand will bring good luck and running a hand along the statue from head to feet will bring a year of happiness.

 3. La Grand Place

-- In 1998 UNESCO listed the Grand Place or Grote Markt as a world heritage site.
+- In 1998 UNESCO declared the Grand Place or Grote Markt as a world heritage site.
 Once a marketplace for trading, many of the nearby streets are named after food: butter, cheese, chicken, and herbs.
-The cobblestone square is outlined with an eclectic mix of Gothic and Flemish guild houses, Brussels’ city hall, Hotel de Ville, and Maison du Roi, the Museum of the city of Brussels.
-Inside the L´Arbre d´Or (right), the Belgian brewers’ headquarters, visitors can explore an 18th century replica brewery and beer making tools.
+The cobblestone square is outlined with an eccentric mix of Gothic and Flemish guild houses, Brussels’ city hall, Hotel de Ville, and Maison du Roi, the Museum of the city of Brussels.
+Inside the L´Arbre d´Or (pictured right), the Belgian Brewers’ Headquarters, visitors can explore an 18th century replica brewery and beer making tools.

 4. Hotel de Ville